Darakhshanmughal/cli-number-guessing/README.md

 # cli-number-guessing
-this is cli based number guessing game
+this is cli based number guessing game.